-The purpose of this solicitation is to hire an Administrative Program Specialist to support OTI's program-funded staff in Washington and the field.
+The purpose of this solicitation is to hire Administrative Program Specialists within OTI's Operations and Management Division (OMD).

 9. CORE FUNCTIONAL AREAS OF RESPONSIBILITY

 DUTIES AND RESPONSIBILITIES

 The work of the Administrative Program Specialist requires teamwork, the exercise of discretion, judgment, and personal responsibility.
 As a member of a highly operational office, the incumbent is willing and able to perform a wide range of administrative functions to help ensure programmatic success.
 The incumbent has a high level of integrity and attention to detail to ensure the use of OTI systems and procedures to maintain effective and efficient management of funds, programming, and monitoring and evaluation.
 The incumbent is highly flexible and willing to work under conditions of ongoing change, and remains professional and respectful of colleagues and authority in a diverse workforce.
 She or he places a premium on the building positive relationships with his or her respective team both in the field and in Washington, and with key stakeholders both in and outside of USAID.
 The incumbent is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
 The incumbent is highly responsible, service-oriented, organized, pays close attention to detail, and is able to receive and respond to constructive criticism in a professional manner.
 The Administrative Program Specialist is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.